The back story

-I went on an exciting 12-day train journey in January 2017 for the Daily Telegraph – on the new Shongololo Express. (link at end) I’ve not written for the newspaper before, only the online hotel section, so I was delighted to get the commission.
-The previous summer, the travel agent had come over from the UK to hunt for ‘his’ writer and picked me.
+I went on a 12-day train journey in January 2017 for the Daily Telegraph – on the then new Shongololo Express train. (link at end) The previous summer, the travel agent had come over from South Africa to hunt for ‘his’ writer and picked me.
 East Cape Tours are an excellent outfit, based in Port Elizabeth (where I lived as a teenager) and organise bespoke trips all over the Eastern Cape, South Africa and East Africa.

 I was able to take my daughter with me, who had recently graduated, so it was a ‘quality time’ trip too.

 We had a champagne reception at the Rovos Rail HQ in Pretoria and a ‘pep’ talk from the MD and owner, Rohan Vos.
 Then neatly typed green luggage labels were added to our suitcases which were whisked onto the train, and we were shown our cabin.
 Although the cabin was small, it was well designed.
 If I were going with a friend, I’d get the bigger Emerald Cabin as that gives you a separate area with table and two seats.
 I’d also suggest as a couple, you have twin beds instead of a double, as the big bed takes up so much space.

 Loading our bags at Rovos Rail HQ, Pretoria

 What is the Shongololo?